How Do Behavioral Aids Help Me Quit Vaping?

 Commitment to others - promises or engagements to others can strongly improve commitment

 In fact, only about 5% of smoking quit attempts are successful without the use of nicotine replacement therapies or other quit products.

 However, you need to ensure that the methods you select are what work for YOU.

-Everyone is different and there is no reason that you need to use the same aid that worked for your friends.
+Everyone is different and there is no reason that you need to use the same aid that worked for your friends or family.